laeti-tia/osx.dotfiles/README.md

     git --git-dir=$HOME/.files.git submodule update --init

 And then later only use the `git-home` command instead of `git` (see the git-home alias in `.bashrc`).

+On OSX, if you want to use the included `~/.bashrc` file, you need to source it from the system's global `/etc/bashrc`  You just add a single line to the existing configuration that contains: `. ~/bashrc`

 You might want to clone this repository and customise some files to your needs and settings.